davidpiesse/facebook_messenger_php/README.md

+# Currently abandoned - Please use Marcel's Botman.io (its much better)

 # Facebook Messenger PHP Wrapper

 This package is a wrapper around the majority of the functionality of the Facebook Messenger platform.
 A list of features not yet implemented is below.